Frequently Asked Questions

 When we get close to the initiation of financing for The Vista, you will be asked to sign a Residency Agreement.By signing this contract, you acknowledge that your 10-percentrReservation deposit (the funds that you have already paid and we are holding in an escrow account) is now binding, and that you plan to move to The Vista when your apartment is available for occupancy.
 Your binding 10-percent deposit entitles you to Vantage Club membership and benefits.
 From the point that you sign a binding contract, you will earn 4-percent interest on your deposit.
 Your 10-percent deposit and all interest earned will be credited to your entry fee upon your move to the community.

 Once you have signed your Residency Agreement, your binding 10-percent deposit and all interest is fully refundable if you pass away, if one member of a couple passes away, or if your health or financial situation changes in such a way that you are no longer able to move to The Vista.
-However, should you simply change your mind about moving to The Vista, you will forfeit the 4-percent interest on your deposit and a penalty of 30-percent of your deposit amount will deducted from your refund.
+However, should you simply change your mind about moving to The Vista, you will forfeit the 4-percent interest on your deposit and a $500 cancellation fee will be deducted from your refund.

 - What is the Vantage Club?
 Are there benefits to membership?Yes.
 Vantage Club members are those who have a 10-percent binding deposit reserving an apartment prior to The Vista’s opening.
 Being a Vantage Club member has many important benefits.
 After signing the binding 10-percent agreement, Vantage Club members will have priority access to on-campus health care and available care-management services, even before they move in.
 Those who select and qualify for a Life Care contract option will be assured of the opportunity to move in under the Life Care contract, even if their health changes prior to opening.
 They will pay the published rates for health care prior to moving to The Vista.